 Officially established in 1091, Old Town Prague is bound to make you feel like you’ve stepped back into time.
-Early Prague was a cross roads where traders met, Kingdoms were formed, and even a place where religions were started.
+Early Prague was a crossroads where traders met, kingdoms were formed, and even a place where religions were started.
 Over the centuries Old Town has overgrown its former walls, but has masterfully retained its Medieval charm thanks to being largely untouched in WW2 compared to other European capitols.
-Hitting up all of the stops on our free Prague walking tour will make it easy to fall in love with Old Town.
-Enjoy our Prague Free Walking Tour!
+Hitting up all of the stops on our free Prague walking tour map will make it easy to fall in love with Old Town.
+Enjoy our free Old Town Prague walking tour!

 Old Town Prague Walking Tour:

 About The Clementinum: Sitting between Charles Bridge and the core of Old Town, the stunning National Library is the perfect place to start our free Prague walking tour.
 Back in the 11th Century, the Dominican Order of Monks began to build a small monastery here beginning with the Chapel of Saint Clement.
 In 1556, Jesuits monks moved into the monastery and founded a school.
 The growing school was promoted to a University in 1622 which led to considerable expansions in the 1650s.
 Charles University merged with the Jesuit College and quickly became the 2nd largest building complex in town behind Prague Castle.